lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 **Jelsafan0** _(03-Sep-18 05:26 PM)_

 > ...
 That's it.
-I’m gonna make him come out...
+I'm gonna make him come out...

 _Iris heads to leave for the hut._